jay-j/golden-sun-manip/notes.md

 ## Battle State
 byte `0x6aa8104` seems to be 1 when waiting for action input, 0 when not (battle progressing, smash A) In this example the heap start is `0x0644d000`.
 That's 199508 bytes after Isaac (player 1) start.

+Djinn are in the character struct are >1 byte values. thus the layout in memory is read in an inverted manner by C; 0x 00 00 03 00 becomes 186608.